Up to Date Uganda Tourism Travel Advisories

 Uganda has had had one small Black Lives Matter Protests.
 There were 15 arrests, mostly Foreigners.

-The Black Lives Matter Movement has reignited the change names of Colonial Places, Streets, Parks in Uganda.
+The Black Lives Matter Movement has reignited Colonial Places, Streets, and Parks in Uganda.
 The request has been submitted to the Ugandan Parliament recently.

 When you arrive as a Tourist, you might find Queen Elizabeth Park be renamed Kazinga National Park?